A fatal fungal disease of ash trees

 We will prioritise felling during winter, outside of the bird nesting season, to minimise the impact on the environment and wildlife.

-As part of the works, we are liaising with interested parties including bat, badger, butterfly and dormouse wildlife groups.
+As part of the works, we are liaising with interested parties including bat, badger, butterfly, dormouse and botanical groups.

-Ecological surveys have been carried out on all the areas identified for selective felling to ensure the appropriate mitigation measures are followed.
+We will continue to carry out ecological surveys on all the areas identified for selective felling to ensure the appropriate methodology and mitigation measures are followed.

 Opening rides and glades will bring more light to the forest floor, so we may see more butterflies, orchids and other species benefitting longer term.